 Tackling climate change is vitally important.
 Each successive month brings new heat records, extreme weather and other indicators that our climate is changing at a pace that threatens the quality of our lands, air and waters, the well-being and prosperity of our communities, and general stability around the world.

-The Nature Conservancy is committed to advancing solutions that match the scale and urgency of this crisis.
+The Nature Conservancy is committed to advancing solutions that match the scale and urgency of the climate crisis.
 Led by science, we are committed to tackling climate change, both to keep global warming below 2°C and to help vulnerable people and places deal with its negative impacts.

 We are working to achieve this by: